 As the year winds to a close and the days creep closer and closer to Christmas, there's nothing that brings us more joy than settling in for a marathon re-watch of all our favourite Christmas movies.
 Although there's certainly a plethora to choose from, there's something about the storyline of Love Actually that we can't seem to move past.
-In this post-COVID world, it hits a little harder to see a film about loved ones separated by borders, long distance romances and plenty of chaos.
 While like most of us, you may have watched the iconic Christmas film more times than you can count, we can guarantee there are some things you didn't know about Love Actually.

-This year marks the film's 20th anniversary – yes a full 20 YEARS (!!) since the moment the romantic blockbuster comedy hit our screens, so we're celebrating the film's legacy by sharing 14 surprising things you didn't know about Love Actually ahead of the festive season and our culturally mandated re-watch.
+Now 21 years since the moment the romantic blockbuster comedy hit our screens, we're celebrating the film's legacy by sharing 14 surprising things you didn't know about Love Actually ahead of the festive season and our culturally mandated re-watch.

 1. The footage in the final airport scene is real, and it was filmed before any other part of the film